Posts

 This is not just one of my rants about car servicing, but I think that it is important to give a few sad cases of what can happen when the car owner neglects to have their Suzuki serviced.

 carried out at regular intervals.
+Suzuki servicing is neglected

 We all should be having our Engine Oil checked at regular intervals.
 If your car’s engine is in good condition and operating correctly, then you should not have to use any oil to top up the engine.
 In my opinion, there are a few variations to this theory, and one of them is if you are travelling long distances at high speed.
 Then it would be possible that your car may need an overhaul when you arrive at your destination.

-Modern cars will have an Oil Level Warning Light but older cars may not, so it is best to check the level just to be on the safe side.
+Modern cars will have an oil level warning light, but older cars may not, so it is best to check the level just to be on the safe side.
 In fact, I had an experience myself on a recent trip to France.
 I drove my two-year-old Peugeot Partner van 700 miles to a Rufec in the Charente area of south-west France.
 The following morning, I went to the local supermarket for some odds and ends when my oil level warning light came on, much to my horror.

-As I topped the engine up I kept checking the level, but found that the engine did not need much oil at all.
+As I topped the engine up, I kept checking the level but found that the engine did not need much oil at all.
 I think some of the oil sensors are very sensitive, but your engine oil level is

 He suspected the worst and called for recovery from a roadside assistance phone box on the motorway.
 The guy was either lucky or a very skilled driver!
-I am convinced that this sudden loss of power is the cause of many motorway accidents.
+I am convinced that this sudden loss of power is the cause of many highway accidents.

-The recovery truck brought the car into our garage in Halifax, Yorkshire.
+in Halifax, Yorkshire.
 Urgently, we started the postmortem on the lifeless Suzuki.
 We checked on the history of the car on our computer system.

 Finding out that although the car had had a few MOT tests over the past few years,.
 We did not have any record of Servicing a Car.
 We asked the guy if he took the car to any other garage for his Suzuki Servicing.
 Frighteningly, he told us that we were the only place that the car had come to?.